 If you have swelling or serious pain that does not decrease with ibuprofen and acetaminophen, contact the endodontist at once.

 If you have pain or discomfort in a tooth or a dentist has referred you for a root canal, contact us at Innovative Endodontics.
-We serve patients throughout the Charleston, SC, area who want quality endodontic treatment from a comforting staff.
+We serve patients throughout the North Charleston, SC, area who want quality endodontic treatment from a comforting staff.
 With our equipment and methods, we change what patients think of root canal treatments.
 Don’t put off your root canal any longer.
 Do not worry about do root canals hurt Find out that it does not have to be a painful experience and we will save your tooth.